Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## Protection Mechanisms: `CTS`, `CTS-to-Self`, `Dual CTS`

-- `RTS/CTS` are the most used mechanism in Wi-Fi
+- `RTS/CTS` :: (802.11g or newer) :: The most used mechanism in Wi-Fi
-- `CTS-to-self` that is not a frame defined in the standard, this frame is a CTS frame without a preciding RTS frame, this is usually done by the AP
+- `CTS-to-self` :: (802.11g or newer) :: that is not a frame defined in the standard, this frame is a CTS frame without a preciding RTS frame, this is usually done by the AP
 - `Dual CTS` Protection is used by the AP to set a NAV at STAs that do not support STBC and at STAs that can associate solely through the STBC beacon.
 (0 – dual CTS protection is not required, 1 – dual CTS protection is required)

 ## Protection Modes: `Important Concepts`